choyiny/FPGANoTatsujin/README.md

 **Scoring System**

-Getting a column correct will earn you +1 point, and wrong will earn you +0 points.
+Getting a column correct will earn you +1 point, and wrong will make you lose a point.
 An empty column is worth 0 points.

 * HEX5/6 displays your score
 * HEX3/4 displays the highest possible score